Paru Itagaki: Personal life

-Itagaki is highly private about her personal life, and wears a chicken mask to obscure her face at all public appearances.
+Itagaki is highly private about her personal life, and wears a chicken mask based on the character Legom in her work Beastars, to obscure her face at all public appearances.
 In 2018, Japanese tabloids reported that Itagaki is the daughter of Keisuke Itagaki, the creator of the manga series Baki the Grappler.
 Itagaki confirmed these reports in a joint interview with her father in the September 2019 issue of Weekly Shonen Champion, stating that she did not wish to disclose her parentage until she was established in the manga industry in order to avoid accusations of nepotism.

 On September 24, 2023, Itagaki announced that she had gotten married.